 The number of claim denials by insurance companies these days is alarming.
 Change Healthcare’s 2020 Revenue Cycle Denials Index revealed that the average claim denial rate in 2022 is 23% more than four years ago.

 Denied claims equate to unpaid medical services, which causes delayed and even lost earnings and gravely harms the financial stability of hospitals and healthcare providers.

 While insurance companies can be held accountable for rejected claims, it might not be entirely their fault.
 Hospitals, medical companies, and other healthcare organizations should also step back and assess their denial management plan.

 Denial management is a systematic procedure designed to identify and address issues resulting in the rejection of medical claims.

 Establishing a pattern between recurrent denial reason codes is the responsibility of the denial management team.
-Trend tracking is used to identify registration, billing, and medical coding errors and fix them to stop further denials.
+Tracking denial trends helps identify registration, billing, and medical coding errors and fix them to stop further claim rejections.